-If any species is categorized as Endangered or Critically Endangered on the IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as MARINTRUST raw material.
-Yellowfin tuna (Thunnus albacares) is not listed as Endangered or Critically Endangered on IUCN's Red List, nor it is listed in CITES appendices; therefore, skipjack tuna is eligible for approval for use as MARIN TRUST by-product raw material.
+If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as Marin trust raw material.
+Yellowfin tuna (Thunnus albacares) is not assessed on IUCN's Red List, and does not appear in CITES appendices; therefore, Thunnus albacares is eligible for approval for use as Marin trust by-product raw material.